 During pre-consultation city staff indicated that increased bicycle parking would further support the proposal in keeping with the city's goals of moving away from car-centric development.
 Additional bicycle parking beyond minimum requirements has been provided at a rate of one parking space per dwelling unit.
-A site specific zoning amendment is requested to allow reduced access aisle widths, which will facilitate the provision of bicycle parking beyond minimum requirements.
-A full calculation and analysis of bicycle parking requirements has been provided in the zoning confirmation report provided with this application (JFSA, October 2024).
+A full calculation and analysis of bicycle parking requirements has been provided in the zoning confirmation report provided with this application (JFSA, January 2025).